Encharted Cook

 Infographic on the steps and ingredients of the creaming method.

-Not only does it add air to leaven or lighten a mixture but also helps to produce a finer crumb and texture.
+Not only does it add air to leaven or lighten a mixture, but it also helps to produce a finer crumb and texture.

 The key is to beat the fat with sugar until the mixture looks lighter in color and texture. and to let your mixer work for at least 8 minutes during the first step of the creaming method to see a real difference in your baked goods.

 This method is easiest performed with the help of a stand mixer.
-But it can be performed by hand with a large mixing bowl, a wooden spoon, and vigorous effort!
+However, it can be performed by hand with a large mixing bowl, a wooden spoon, and vigorous effort!

 Featured image for the creaming method with an overview and ingredient text in black and red with pink highlights.